Histogram equalization: Overview

 This method usually increases the global contrast of many images, especially when the image is represented by a narrow range of intensity values.
 Through this adjustment, the intensities can be better distributed on the histogram utilizing the full range of intensities evenly.
 This allows for areas of lower local contrast to gain a higher contrast.
-Histogram equalization accomplishes this by effectively spreading out the highly populated intensity values which are used to degrade image contrast.
+Histogram equalization accomplishes this by effectively spreading out the highly populated intensity values, which tend to degrade image contrast.

 The method is useful in images with backgrounds and foregrounds that are both bright or both dark.
-In particular, the method can lead to better views of bone structure in x-ray images, and to better detail in photographs that are either over or under-exposed.
-A key advantage of the method is that it is a fairly straightforward technique adaptive to the input image and an invertible operator.
-So in theory, if the histogram equalization function is known, then the original histogram can be recovered.
+In particular, the method can lead to better views of bone structure in x-ray images and to better detail in photographs that are either over or under-exposed.
+A key advantage of the method is that it is a fairly straightforward technique adaptive to the input image and an invertible operation.
+So, in theory, if the histogram equalization function is known, then the original histogram can be recovered.
 The calculation is not computationally intensive.
 A disadvantage of the method is that it is indiscriminate.
 It may increase the contrast of background noise, while decreasing the usable signal.
 In scientific imaging where spatial correlation is more important than intensity of signal (such as separating DNA fragments of quantized length), the small signal-to-noise ratio usually hampers visual detections.

 Histogram equalization often produces unrealistic effects in photographs; however it is very useful for scientific images like thermal, satellite or x-ray images, often the same class of images to which one would apply false-color.
 Also histogram equalization can produce undesirable effects (like visible image gradient) when applied to images with low color depth.
 For example, if applied to 8-bit image displayed with 8-bit gray-scale palette it will further reduce color depth (number of unique shades of gray) of the image.
 Histogram equalization will work the best when applied to images with much higher color depth than palette size, like continuous data or 16-bit gray-scale images.